Port of Kaohsiung: After the war II

 After the war, restarted development of the port.
 The "second port" was built in 1975 by breaking the land bridge between Siaogang and Cijin.

 At the southern side of the second port entrance, a museum and park currently stands nearby the recently established Intercontinental Terminal (No. 6 Terminal).
 This museum describes the history and clearance of a significantly sized residential community which was situated nearby to the expanded port.

 The port is part of the Maritime Silk Road that runs from the Chinese coast towards the southern tip of India to Mombasa, from there through the Suez Canal to the Mediterranean and there to the Upper Adriatic region of Trieste with its rail connections to Central and Eastern Europe.

 In 2017, Taiwan International Ports Corporation has completed the expensive expansion of Port of Kaohsiung and added new facilities to advance both container and passenger throughput.

 The Port of Kaohsiung expanded its passenger service facilities with the introduction of a new mobile and adjustable passenger bridge to facilitate passenger embarkation and disembarkation from large cruise ships, such as Star Cruises' SuperStar Virgo.
 The new passenger three-level bridge can move up and down to match the different heights of cruise ship hatches to a maximum height of eight meters.
 It has also completed an air-conditioned, enclosed corridor linking the cruise-ship wharf to the International Travel Center.

 Ongoing efforts by the Taiwan International Ports Corporation have resulted in growth for the port's cruise business.
 An estimated 127,000 cruise passengers are expected to visit the Port of Kaohsiung in 2017.
+A cruise ship terminal was opened in 2023.

 The port's ferry terminal is also being expanded.
 In 2017, over 530,000 passengers traveled on the Budai–Penghu route during the tourist season, a 5.4 percent increase over the same period in the previous year.
 In order to accommodate the increase in transit passengers, the port is renovating its existing passenger service center.
 The ferry pier is also being extended so that it will be able to berth two ferries of over 500mt simultaneously, giving Port of Budai sufficient wharf space to concurrently berth up to nine ferries.